Hispaniola monkey: New specimens published in 2024

 New specimens recovered in 2018 from Cueva Macho included four crania and three mandibles.
 Both a cranium and mandible exhibited absent wisdom teeth, which is rare in most primates.
 Though previously, hypotheses regarding smaller relative brain size than normal and sexual dimorphism had been posited, these new specimens evidence neither of these claims.
 Instead, the authors posit that Hispaniolan monkeys were "a morphologically variable but monomorphic species."

+Chronology

+The oldest specimen of Antillothrix bernensis dates to around 1.32 million years ago, during the Early Pleistocene.
+The holotype specimen was dated to around 3850 ± 135 radiocarbon years Before Present.

+Ecology

+Antillothrix is suggested to have been a generalised frugivore.
+It was likely a capable climber.